Khost rebellion (1924–1925): The war under Mahomet Wali Khan; siege of Matun lifted (April–May 1924)

-By mid-April, the entire Southern Province had begun participating in the rebellion.
-That same month, forces loyal to King Amanullah managed to defeat the Rebels, but could not rout them.
-The Rebels were then joined by the Alikhel and Sulaimankhel tribes.
-On 22 April, the rebels successfully ambushed a government regiment, inflicting severe casualties while suffering 20 deaths.
-On 27 April, an indecisive battle saw the rebels suffer 60 casualties against 7 government deaths and 27 government wounded.
 As resistance increased, the Afghan government sent a delegation to the rebels, arguing that Amanullah's reforms had not been in conflict with the Sharia, but these negotiations proved fruitless.
-Further fighting took place next May, when the government claimed to kill 117 rebels and wound another 365 more, for the cost of only 17 government deaths and 27 wounded, although these figures were regarded as unreliable by foreign observers.
+Further fighting took place in May, when the government claimed to kill 117 rebels and wound another 365 more, for the cost of only 17 government deaths and 27 wounded, although these figures were regarded as unreliable by foreign observers.